Martin-Ansteensen/robotArm/README.md

 # simple-servo-robot-arm
-A simple 5DOF robot arm made using servo motors, an arduino with a servo shield and some potentiometers and buttons used to control the robot.
+A simple 5DOF robot arm made using servo motors, controlled by an Arduino Uno with a servo shield.
+Some potentiometers and a few buttons are used to control the robot.

 ![simple-arm-1](https://github.com/Martin-Ansteensen/simple-servo-robot-arm/assets/50178947/a47aafa4-e3ba-4b42-8446-4c373dbc6b73)
 ![simple-arm-2](https://github.com/Martin-Ansteensen/simple-servo-robot-arm/assets/50178947/2cea13da-ad15-4757-afdf-52bd0ea1567e)